-The KP hierarchy with formal series coefficients, with emphasis on solutions which are functions with low regularity, is considered on its own right in Section 5.
+The KP hierarchy with formal series coefficients, with emphasis on solutions which are functions with low regularity, is considered on its own right in Section \ref{S5}.
 We argue that the deformed initial data is not only an appropriate tool for the analysis of standard KP, but also that it is a natural way to study some dynamical systems with rough initial data.
 In fact, we expect that our work can be used to investigate actual existence of conservation laws or blow-up phenomena.
 We also consider in this section the hamiltonian structure of the KP and deformed KP hierarchies, extending to a smooth setting the approach of \cite{ER2013}.
-This structure has been studied before for non deformed KP hierarchy and functions in $C^\infty(S^1,\R)$ (see \cite{W1,W2,D,KW}), but we propose a general non-formal version valid in our smooth category of Fr\"olicher spaces.
-As a final remark, in Subsection 5.3 we point out the need to compare the solutions to the KP-I equation deduced from our solutions to the {\em deformed} KP hierarchy with the ones considered in \cite{Bourg1993,Sh1986}.
+This structure has been studied before for non-deformed KP hierarchy and functions in $C^\infty(S^1,\R)$ (see {\em e.g.}, \cite{W1,W2,D,KW}), but we propose a general non-formal version valid in our smooth category of Fr\"olicher spaces.
+As a final remark, in Subsection 5.3 we point out the need to compare the solutions to the KP-II equation which are deduced from our solutions to the {\em deformed} KP hierarchy, with the ones considered in \cite{Bourg1993,Sh1986}.
 We believe this comparison is an important open problem in the theory of non-formal analysis of nonlinear integrable systems.

 We close this introduction on a personal note.
 The second named author was fortunate to be Prof. Dickey's colleague at the University of Oklahoma during two years.
 Leonid Aleksandrovich was a kind and generous human being, in addition to being a brilliant mathematician.
 It is an honour to dedicate this work to his memory.